nickgamb/identity-mcp/docs/MCP_README.md

 > Identity is not data.
 Identity is the pattern of continuity—the unique rhythm, ordering, and interpretation of experiences through time.

-This system preserves **patterns of continuity** from your conversations—providing access to memories, themes, symbols, and knowledge that emerged over time.
+This system preserves **patterns of continuity** from your conversations—providing access to memories, themes, symbols, and knowledge that developed over time.

 ## Features